10 Most Common eBay Scams to Look Out For

 “A little known and weird tip for avoiding eBay scams is to look at how much the retailer’s total inventory adds up to.
 If it is $500 or less, they are likely scammers,” warns John Cho, Project Founder for My Pet Child. “eBay makes any account with withdrawals more than $500 per month go through a rigorous credit and banking confirmation process, which a scammer obviously can’t do without releasing their identity.
 There will be very few legitimate exceptions to this rule, so don’t risk it.”
-Check out these priceless items that were once sold on eBay.

 The foreign vehicle scam

 Yet again, if it seems too good to be true, it probably is.
 When it comes to this scam, a seller will offer an amazing deal on a car with a relatively believable reason for needing a quick sale (i.e. the cause for the amazing discount).

 “It will immediately draw thousands of people to it due to the cheap price.
 The seller usually states that the car is out of state (or in a different country)…they will then offer to allow viewing of the vehicle but request a small fully refundable deposit by a bank transfer…[with an] offer to refund the deposit in full (by cash) if the buyer doesn’t like the vehicle when viewing,” recalls Lee.
 “The seller could take deposits from hundreds of potential buyers and then remove the listing.
 The buyers cannot do much as they paid by bank transfer and the seller is free to run the scam again on another account.”

 How to avoid it: Never send money on trust.